PavanRangani/docs/docs/prd/tax/tax.md

   - Error message: `Future year is not allowed`.
 - For `Grantor trust`, If the selected `Grantor To` tax return is already filed, system shows [error message](https://drive.google.com/file/d/1ubOl2-ilHBBbK1YmhPBn6C8jN_fTHSkD/view?usp=share_link).
 - System prefills all data from available latest tax return for same form.
 If last records not available then fields will be blank.
-- If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrolment Number
+- If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments
+  - Based on EFTPS, system pulls these EFTPS Pin, Enrolment Number, Tax ID Entity, Tax ID Number information from the Banking.
 - In 5227, Payment field is applicable in create new Tax Return even payment is not applicable for this form (This is special case)

 #### Signer(s)